 The evening of July 19, 1921, was a tough one for Somerset County, NJ bridges.
 Fierce thunderstorms and ensuing floods of the Raritan and Millstone Rivers destroyed at least five bridges.
 It was almost six.

 |Montgomery-Blackpoint Rd.
 Covered Bridge, circa 1927|

 Barely escaping, but much damaged, was the old covered bridge that spanned the Neshanic River on Montgomery-Blackpoint Road in the Montgomery section of Hillsborough Township.

 |Montgomery-Blackpoint Rd.
 Covered Bridge, from a very wrinkled photograph.|

 Yes, Hillsborough once had a second covered bridge - and for a brief time on that July evening, we had a third!
 The raging torrent that was the Neshanic River through Hunterdon and Somerset Counties ripped the small covered bridge at the Rainbow Hill Road crossing from its moorings and sent it careening two miles downstream to the Montgomery Bridge.

 As was reported two days later in The Courier News:

 There the wreckage jammed up against the piers and sides of the bridge, which is considerably damaged and warped by the pressure from the Hunterdon County structure.

-The Montgomery bridge, built in 1832, was repaired and put back into service for seven more years. a contract worth $24,000 was awarded on June 15, 1928 for removal and replacement of the bridge.
+The Montgomery bridge, built 1832, was repaired and put back into service for seven more years. a contract worth $24,000 was awarded on June 15, 1928, for removal and replacement of the bridge.